ggrossetie/asciidoctor-web-pdf/README.md

 required: current version of yarn installed (should also work with npm)

-create a file `package.json`within your project with the following content
+Create a file `package.json` within your project with the following content:

 ```javascript
 {